 Khang lives in Cu Chi, Viet Nam, near Sai Gon.
 He barely scratches out a living in spite of his amazing talent.
 He lives with his family in a good home right now, but if he lived on his own, would be living in poverty.
 He is now 32 years old and was married in 2015.
 He has two children.

 His long-term goal is to have his own studio.
 Earning a reasonable living this way is a real possibility because of the enormous difference in the exchange rate between the US dollar and Vietnamese currency (Viet Nam dong).

 In 2009, $330.00 was sent to Khang from recent profits from the sales of his paintings.
 That is the equivalent of what he earns there in 10 months.
 In 2014, we sent $770.00.
 Khang is no longer able to work full time as an artist to support himself.
 This makes the sales here all the more important.

 If you wish to see our gallery of his work at our Cranston ASLA Student Center, contact us for an appointment.
 You can also donate money to support his work.

 Once a year, we have an art show, on a weekend.
-This year, it is November 3rd and 4th, from 2 to 5 pm, and one room will be filled entirely with Khang’s work.
+This year – date TBA, from 2 to 5 pm, One room will be filled entirely with Khang’s work.
 Profits from the sale of his pieces will be sent to him.